 Term policies can be as short-term as 1 year, giving you the flexibility to choose the right term length for your needs.
 Choosing a term length will lock in your rate for that term, removing the risk of inflation increasing your rates over a few years when the policy expires.

-Overall, term life insurance policies make insurance more accessible to everyday people, especially young families or individuals who have others depending on their income but cannot necessarily afford a full life insurance policy.
+Overall, term life insurance policies from our Chicago agency make insurance more accessible to everyday people, especially young families or individuals who have others depending on their income but cannot necessarily afford a full life insurance policy.

 How Much Does Life Insurance Cost?

 Term life insurance can range in cost based on the provider you choose when you are shopping for insurance, as well as a few other factors such as age, location, and current health condition.

 You should expect to pay a premium on any life insurance policy.
 This premium can change depending on your current circumstances and coverage needs.
 By discussing your needs in a policy directly with an agent, you can determine what you need out of an insurance policy and whether you can lower the premium in any way.

 Some local insurance agencies in Chicago, like Life Assurance COA, do not require a physical health exam and offer flat premium rates for basic service to make life insurance policies more accessible to everyday people in any health condition.